Onstage This Week: Vail Dance Fest Comes to an End, Natalia Osipova as Isadora Duncan and More!

 On August 10-12, the Segerstrom Center for the Arts in Costa Mesa, CA, presents the world premiere of ISADORA, a full-length tribute to modern dance icon Isadora Duncan.
 With choreography by Vladimir Varnava of the Mariinsky Theatre, the ballet is set to music from Sergei Prokofiev's Cinderella.
 International star and Royal Ballet principal Natalia Osipova will star in the title role.
 Former American Ballet Theatre principal Veronika Part and Vladimir Dorokhin will also have top billing.
 Catch a glimpse inside the rehearsal process in the following video.

-Dancers from The National Ballet of Canada at the Festival des Arts de Saint-Sauveu
+Dancers from The National Ballet of Canada at the Festival des Arts de Saint-Sauveur

 Chautauqua Welcomes Nashville Ballet